SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Certainty is just an excuse not to listen to new evidence."
 - "Just because you see an example of something being done badly doesn't mean it cannot also be done well."
 - "Scientists talk about nature; cranks talk about themselves."
 - "It never pays to humiliate an opponent.
-Defeat, disarm, divert, coopt, compromise, befriend, &hellip; never humiliate.
+Defeat, disarm, divert, coopt, compromise, befriend, &hellip; never humiliate."
 - "If you're gonna lose your grip on reality, let go with _both_ hands.
 No half measures!"
 - "If you don't have a solution, you can always admire the problem."
 - "An archetype is what you get when you factor-analyze a real person."